 Lets have a look at some quick exercises that you can do everyday to assist your diet plan.

-Simple Everyday Exercises for Weight Loss, Fitness and Good Health
+Simple Everyday Exercises for Indian Women for Weight Loss, Fitness and Good Health

 1. Push Ups